Natural Resources

 Community 1.1

-The Mixed Native Grass Community serves as a description of the native plant community that naturally occurs on the site when the natural disturbance regimes are intact, or closely mimicked by management practices.
+The Reference Community serves as a description of the native mixed-grass plant community that naturally occurs on the site when the natural disturbance regimes are intact, or closely mimicked by management practices.
 This phase is dynamic, with fluid relative abundance and spatial boundaries between the dominant structural vegetative groups.
 These fluctuations are primarily driven by different responses of the species to changes in precipitation timing and abundance, and fire and grazing events.
-The potential vegetation consists of approximately 70-90 percent grasses and grass-like plants, 5-10 percent forbs, and 5-10 percent shrubs.
+The potential vegetation consists of approximately 70 to 90 percent grasses and grass-like plants, 5 to 10 percent forbs, and 5 to 10 percent shrubs.
 Big bluestem, little bluestem, and sideoats grama are the primary species in this community.
 Secondary species include blue grama, and Indiangrass.
 Western wheatgrass occurs as a secondary species in the western portion of the MLRA.
 The site has a very diverse forb population.
 This plant community is highly productive, diverse, and resistant to short term stresses such as drought and short periods of heavy stocking.
 The well-developed root systems support resiliency when allowed adequate recovery periods between grazing events.
 When exposed to long-term or frequent over-grazing events without adequate rest, this plant community will degrade.
-Total annual production ranges from 2,000 to 3,250 pounds of air dry vegetation per acre.
+Total annual production ranges from 2,000 to 3,250 pounds of per acre. on an air-dry basis.

 Table 5.
 Annual production by plant type